 People naturally have quite a few questions they ask us before coming out on one of our rides.
 Here we try to answer some of the more popular ones for you.
-If you have any other questions about cycling in general or about our activates, please e-mail us on firstname.lastname@example.org
+If you have any other questions about cycling in general or about our activities, please e-mail us on

 WHEN DO WE RIDE?

-in Richmond Park - 4 laps (c28miles) in groups of 8 doing "through and off".
+for the prevailing start time) in Richmond Park - 4 laps (28miles) in groups of 8 doing "through and off".
 Meet at Pen Ponds car park.
 Coffee afterwards at Roehampton Gate Cafe.
 Download this PDF

 for really useful tips on our Park Ride.

 - Group ride out to Surrey Hills, Windsor and other destinations according to interest and group pace.
 50 - 60 miles usually including a cake stop.
 Meet at Hampton Court Bridge next to station.

 - Chertsey loop 28 miles or maybe laps of Richmond Park if day-light permits.
 Meet at Richmond Gate.

 - Various destinations including Windsor, Fairoaks Airport and Surrey Hills (c 50 miles inc cake stop).
 Meet at Hampton Court Bridge next to station.

 Park Ride Guidance Notes for Riders and Group Leaders